 You can also select file upload fields for upload to the WordPress Media Library.

-When you’ve configured the Post Creation feed, test it out by adding some information and submitting your form.
+When you’ve configured the Post Creation feed, test it out by filling out the fields and submitting your form.

-Now, head over to your WordPress Posts page.
-You should see a new post created using the information in your submission.
+Now, head over to your WordPress “Posts” page.
+You should see a new post that reflects the information in your submission.

-Okay, now let’s have a look at creating user-submitting posts in Gravity Forms using Post Fields.
+Okay, now let’s have a look at another way to create user-submitted posts in Gravity Forms—using Post Fields.

 While the Advanced Post Creation Add-On is the best way to create user-submitted posts in Gravity Forms, there’s another way to do it using “Post Fields”.